Cork Senior A Hurling Championship

-The Cork Senior A Hurling Championship (known for sponsorship reasons as the Co-Op Superstores Cork Senior A Hurling Championship and abbreviated to the Cork SAHC) is an annual hurling competition organised by the Cork County Board of the Gaelic Athletic Associationfrom 2020 for the second tier hurling teams in the county of Cork in Ireland.
+The Cork Senior A Hurling Championship (known for sponsorship reasons as the Co-Op Superstores Cork Senior A Hurling Championship and abbreviated to the Cork SAHC) is an annual hurling competition organised by the Cork County Board of the Gaelic Athletic Association from 2020 for the lower-ranking senior hurling teams in the county of Cork in Ireland.
+It is the second tier overall in the entire Cork hurling championship system.

-The series of games are played between the spring and autumn months, including a summer break, with the county final being played at Páirc Uí Chaoimh in October.
-The championship includes a round robin followed by a knockout stage.
+In its current format, the Cork Senior A Championship begins in early autumn.
+The 12 participating club teams are drawn into three groups of four teams and play each other in a round-robin system.
+The three group winners and the three runners-up proceed to the knockout phase that culminates with the final match at Páirc Uí Chaoimh.
+The winning team is presented with the Jim Forbes Cup.

-Fr.
-O'Neill's are the reigning champions, having beaten Courcey Rovers by 0-20 to 2-12 in the 2022 final.
+Bride Rovers are the reigning champions, having beaten Castlelyons by 2-15 to 2-14 in the 2024 final.

 History

 Development

 On 26 March 2019, three championship proposals were circulated to Cork club delegates after an expensive review process of the entire Cork championship system.
 A core element running through all three proposals, put together by the Cork GAA games workgroup, was that there be a group stage of 12 teams, as well as straight relegation and promotion.
 On 2 April 2019, a majority of 136 club delegates voted for Option A which provided for one round of games played in April and two more in August – all with inter-county players available.
 The decision meant that, for the first time since 1887, the top tier of Cork football was going to be split in two into the Cork Premier Senior Championship and the Cork Senior A Championship.